jnidzwetzki/jnidzwetzki.github.io/_posts/2025-05-18-building-a-query-plan-explorer.md

 # Conclusion
 I was able to build a modern web application that uses an in-browser version of PostgreSQL to visualize the query plans used for particular queries in just a few hours, despite having only minimal skills in modern web development.
 GitHub Copilot with GPT 4.1 did a very good job, and vibe coding really seems to be a viable approach for building simple web apps.

+I definitely learned less than I would have by building this tool in plain React and reading all the needed tutorials.
+But I spent just a couple of hours on the problem and have a usable tool.
+Otherwise, this would have been a multi-week project and I would never have taken up this development.

 The created tool is available at [https://jnidzwetzki.github.io/planexplorer/](https://jnidzwetzki.github.io/planexplorer/) and could be used by the database (research) community to explore the generated query plans by PostgreSQL.
 It might also be a valuable tool for PostgreSQL extension developers who create their own operators and cost models and want to understand when a particular query plan is chosen by the query optimizer.